With winter getting a second-wind this February, you’d be forgiven for working your log burner more than usual for this time of year.

 This is the obvious choice for those who store untreated logs for a large space of time.
 Also, this allows you to store larger quantities than normal.

 Making the outdoor log store a feature in your garden can be an attractive selling point when it comes to moving on.
 However, you need to consider its location and shelter from the elements, as well as distance from your back door.
 The last thing you want to do is trek to the end of the garden in all weathers to retrieve logs that will get wet again on the journey.

 A great option for outdoor log storage, if you want to create some sort of production line, is to utilise it to store your larger quantities of wood and bring it indoors in daily or weekly batches.

 Here is a link to a great option for outdoor log storage that is simple and effective on Rightmove.

 Another indoor option is to either build or purchase a free-standing storage facility that lives in your home.

 It may not be possible to have built-in options, especially if the property is a new-build and the occupants are allergic to DIY and tradespeople.

 There are some fantastic sites that offer free-standing options that add a touch of class to the home as well as a practical solution to log storage.
 The only downside is that it may not be the most efficient use of space, depending on the product.
 They do make great features, though.

 If you’re looking to storage some of your possessions to make room for a log burner then look no further than Easystore Self Storage.
-With storage units in two South Wales locations – Cardiff and Bridgend – we offer secure, easily accessible storage solutions.
+From our storage units in Cardiff, we offer secure, easily accessible storage solutions.
 Why not contact us today?